ctrabold/dotfiles/README.md

 This instructs `rcup` to use _your_ files upon the next `rcup` run (see usage instructions above).

+## FAQ

+### How do I remove the unessecary apps in the default dock?

+To cleanup the dock I use the commandline tool `dockutil`:

+    brew install dockutil
+    dockutil --remove all

+This will remove all the default apps in the dock.
+Now I can add apps that I find useful.

+I personally store only a handful apps in the dock, because I use the search feature to open apps either with the built in Spotlight or 3rd party apps like [Alfred](https://www.alfredapp.com/).

 ## Credits

 1. These files are heavily inspired by [thoughtbot, inc](http://thoughtbot.com/community).
 Thank you for your inspiring work!